-Click the Options subkey, point to New on the Edit menu, and then click DWORD Value.
+Select the Options subkey, point to New on the Edit menu, and then select DWORD (32-bit) Value.

-Make sure that ExportBitmapResolution is selected, and then click Modify on the Edit menu.
+Make sure that ExportBitmapResolution is selected, and then select Modify on the Edit menu.

 In the Edit DWORD Value dialog box, select Decimal.

-In the Value data box, type the value of the resolution that you want such as 300.
-Or, use the parameters in the following table.
+In the Value data box, specify a resolution of 300.
+Or, use the parameters from the following table.